 It’s Not All Work:

-January in the Tangalle region is usually humid and hot, with daytime highs reaching about 32C.
+As a volunteer in Sri Lanka, you’ll find that January in the Tangalle region is usually humid and hot, with daytime highs reaching about 32C.
 Being a tropical island, Sri Lanka never really gets cool.
 Tangalle is perched on the Indian Ocean, where you can go for a swim to get a break from the heat.

 Sri Lanka offers a wealth of temples and beaches, but there’s also the Kudawella blow hole where sea water froths up through a hole in a rock cliff, Yala National Park, turtle watching, the Weverukannala Buddha statue, the historic city of Galle and the elephant sanctuary.